TRIAEIOU/markdown-input/README.md

 - 2022-12-20: Fix field input mode bug for *nix (tested in VM `Ubuntu 22.04 LTS`) and macOS (tested in a really slow VM `High Sierra`).
 - 2022-12-22: Badge rework and bug fix
 - 2023-01-09: Move to 2.1.56 platform (last 2.1.55 shipped until further notice), fix syntax highlighting.
+- 2023-03-11: Restructuring of code to allow modularity with other projects and easier maintenance.
+- 2023-03-12: Add option to edit complete note in dialog mode, improve CSS styling of editor, now done from separate CSS file.